Xamarin: Xamarin for Visual Studio

 Xamarin is a .NET developer platform made up of tools, programming languages, and libraries for building many different types of applications.
 Xamarin supplies add-ins to Microsoft Visual Studio that allows developers to build Android, iOS, and Windows apps within the IDE using code completion and IntelliSense.
 Xamarin for Visual Studio also has extensions that provide support for the building, deploying, and debugging of apps on a simulator or a device.
 In late 2013, Xamarin and Microsoft announced a partnership that included further technical integration and customer programs to make it possible for their joint developer bases to build for all mobile platforms.
 In addition, Xamarin now includes support for Microsoft Portable Class Libraries and most C# 5.0 features such as async/await.
 CEO and co-founder of Xamarin, Nat Friedman, announced the alliance at the launch of Visual Studio 2013 in New York.

 Xamarin is useful in developing iOS and Android apps.

 On March 31, 2016, Microsoft announced that they were merging all of Xamarin's software with every version of Microsoft Visual Studio including Visual Studio Community, and this added various Xamarin features to come pre-installed in Visual Studio such as an iOS emulator.

 Xamarin Studio

-At the time of its release in February 2013, Xamarin Studio was a standalone IDE for mobile app development on Windows and macOS, as part of Xamarin 2.0 based on the open source project MonoDevelop.
+In February 2013, Xamarin Studio was released as a standalone IDE based on the open source project MonoDevelop for mobile app development on Windows and macOS, as part of Xamarin 2.0.
 In addition to a debugger, Xamarin Studio includes code completion in C#, an Android UI builder for creating user interfaces without XML, and integration with Xcode Interface Builder for iOS app design.

-On Windows Xamarin Studio is now deprecated and was replaced with Xamarin for Visual Studio.
-On macOS Xamarin Studio is still in development, but was rebranded in 2016 as Visual Studio for Mac.
+On Windows Xamarin Studio is now deprecated in favor of Xamarin for Visual Studio.
+In 2016, Microsoft discontinued Xamarin Studio with the release of Visual Studio for Mac.